Arvind0506/Voltage-divider-circuit-The-nexus-group-ARVIND/experiment/aim.md

-### Design and Analysis of Voltage Divider Network
+### To design a voltage divider circuit using resistora and analyze its behavior .